Bhavin-Parmar/ContactManager/README.md

 visual studio 2017 and build the solution.
 Once the new debugging session is started the restful service can be accessed at http://localhost:49680/api/ContactManager .

+Please read the API section in main page of application for more information related to perform CRUD operations.